Big favorites go home early: Kyrgios knocks out Medvedev, Alcaraz 'couldn't handle the pressure' | sport

 Kyrgios too strong for Medvedev

 In the next game on center court, the world number 1 also lost.
 In the first set, the Russian and Kyrgios kept all their service games, after which Medvedev managed to win the tie-break.
 Then the Australian Wimbledon runner-up struck and so a third set had to be played here too.
-In it, Kyrgios had to deal with break points early on, only to waltz over Medvedev after knocking them out and finishing 6-2.
+In it, Kyrgios faced break points early on, only to waltz over Medvedev after knocking them out and finishing 6-2.

 Medvedev was the defending Masters Tournament champion.
 Last year, the Russian won the title in Canada by beating American Reilly Opelka in the final.
 “It’s the fourth time we’ve played against each other and I’ve been successful against him in the past,” Kyrgios said afterwards. ,,But he had already beaten me once.
 I feel like we know each other’s game well.
-I’m not the type of player who looks at the rankings when he starts a game, it’s just who I play against and what balls they give me.”
+I’m not the kind of player who looks at the rankings when he starts a game, it’s just about who I’m playing against and what balls they give me.”

 Kyrgios had a good plan to play against the Russian. ,,I had in mind how I was going to play, lots of serves and volleys and aggressive play from behind.